Kakugo virus

-Kakugo virus is a picorna-like virus most commonly found in the brains of worker bees.
-It is a subtype of the Deformed wing virus.
+Kakugo virus is a picorna-like virus found in the brains of worker bees.
+It is a subtype of Deformed wing virus.
 The Kakugo (Japanese for 'ready to attack') virus, when resident in a bee's brain, can contribute to aggressive behaviors similar to those preeminent during a bee's guard phase in their life cycle.
-Kakugo virus is the first virus to be discovered that has been claimed to cause aggressive behavior.
+Kakugo virus is the first virus to be discovered that has been claimed to cause aggressive behavior in honeybees.

-Analysis

-Kakugo RNA encodes a protein of 2,893 amino acid residues that shares structural features and sequence similarities with various picorna-like virus polyproteins, especially those from sacbrood virus, which infects honeybees.
-The Kakugo protein contains several domains that correspond to the virion protein, helicase, protease, and RNA-dependent RNA polymerase domains of various picorna-like virus polyproteins.

-Aggression

-The increased aggression of infected Apis mellifera in Japan forces the bees to transmit, likely via Varroa.
-A. mellifera is sometimes known to show increased defence against Vespa mandarinia attacks and it has been suggested that this is due to Kakugo.
-However, a case was later found in which Kakugo virus infection spread throughout the nest, so it has been criticized that Kakugo virus infection does not influence the aggression of A. mellifera.